 Sooner or later most hikers realize the need to maintain healthy feet regardless of the cost.
-The majority prefers to administer self-aid to their individual foot problems and only if the problems turn out to be unmanageable and painful, a podiatrist is sought out.
+The majority prefers to administer self-aid to their individual foot problems.
+They seek out a podiatrist only if the problems turn out to be unmanageable and painful.
 One of the basics of proper foot care is to wash both feet daily.
 For example, pouring cold water over them provides relief on hot summer days.
 It’s important to give your feet free air time.
 You can remove your footwear and socks several times during the day to let your feet cool down and air.

 Boot care and maintenance is an important part of the whole hiking experience.
 Proper boot care can not only extend the life of your trekking shoes but can also make sure that you feel more comfortable on the trail.